wix/wix-ui/packages/wix-ui-codemod/README.md

 npx wix-ui-codemod wix-style-react/named-imports <path>
 ```

-Converts all `wix-style-react/ComponentName` imports more to the optimal form for tree shaking:
+Converts all `wix-style-react/ComponentName` imports to the optimal form for tree shaking:

 ```diff
 - import TextButton from 'wix-style-react/TextButton';